AeroMarine Research

 The AR® analysis technique evaluates all of the conditions:

-• Λ > 1 — Stiffness-Dominated Regime (C-DSI) - Restoring authority controls stability.
+• Λ > 1 — Restoring Authority-Dominated Regime (A-DSI) - Restoring authority controls stability.
 Geometry and lateral lift engagement are the primary stabilizing mechanisms.

-• Λ < 1 — Damping-Dominated Regime (A-DSI) - Stability depends primarily on energy dissipation.
+• Λ < 1 — Damping-Dominated Regime (C-DSI) - Stability depends primarily on energy dissipation.
 Roll inertia and lift concentration dominate, and instability onset becomes more likely.

 • Transitional Regime (A-DSI and C-DSI) Both mechanisms contribute.
 Stability is highly sensitive to speed, trim, and loading, and small design changes can have large effects.